University of Texas Education and Research Center at Laredo: Laredo Veterans Affairs(VA) Outpatient Clinic

 The Laredo VA Outpatient Clinic is owned by the University of Texas System and operated in conjunction with the UT Center at Laredo, the City of Laredo, and the United States Department of Veterans Affairs.
 The single-story building was constructed by the US Federal Properties Company and opened in 2013.
 To achieve a sense of cohesion, the building followed an architectural style similar to the aforementioned buildings.

-Dental buildings
+Dental Program buildings

-With the addition of the Bachelors of Science in Dental Hygiene program, from UTHSCSA's School of Dentistry, in 2023, came the creation of two single-story buildings which house two classrooms and three "specialized" labs for the program.
+With the addition of the Bachelors of Science in Dental Hygiene program, from UT Health SA's School of Dentistry, in 2023, came the creation of three single-story portable buildings which house two classrooms and three "specialized" labs for the program.

+Laredo Multipurpose Building

+The Laredo Multipurpose Building is a proposed three-story building designed by Alta Architects and Ayers Saint Gross to be constructed by Joeris General Contractors.
+The first and second floors will be reserved for academic facilities, including classrooms, labs, and offices, and the third floor will be designated as shell space for building utilities and climate control.
+The project has been allocated a budget of with construction estimated to begin in June 2026.
+Once completed, the building will be the first permanent construction building erected under the UT Center at Laredo’s stewardship.

 Clinics

 Dementia, Geriatric & Brain Health Clinic

-The Dementia, Geriatric & Brain Health Clinic stems from the UT Health San Antonio's Glenn Biggs Institute for Alzheimer's & Neurodegenerative Diseases and is operated on campus.
+The Dementia, Geriatric & Brain Health Clinic stems from the UT Health SA's Glenn Biggs Institute for Alzheimer's & Neurodegenerative Diseases and is operated on campus.
 This clinic provides the Laredo region with local access to neurology services, neuropsychology/diagnostic testing, genetic counseling, genetic testing, online support groups, support resources, and advanced treatment with clinical trials.